 Diversity/adversity scholarships are renewable for the second and third year of legal studies at the University of Pittsburgh School of Law.
+Merit scholarship can only be applied to your tuition at the University of Pittsburgh School of Law.
 If you are attending another school or a study abroad program, your scholarship will be placed on hold and reinstated when your return to the University of Pittsburgh School of Law.

 The University of Pittsburgh School of Law offers endowment funds.
 Funding for the endowments come from generous donations from various sources (alumni, law offices, attorneys, professors, etc.).
 Funds from these sources are available to all students that complete the application process listed below.
 Endowments are NOT automatically renewed each year; therefore you should follow the application process listed below to be considered each year.